oriolarques/GEGVIC/README.md

 First, using the **ge_pca()** function we can perform a PCA to evaluate how samples and groups relate to each other.
-For that, we indicate the raw counts file (*input_ge_module*), how the gene identifiers are encoded (‘*entrezgene_id*’), the metadata file (metadata_ge_module), the design should be a formula that expresses how the counts for each gene depend on the variables in the metadata, and finally the colours to represent each sample group.
+For that, we indicate the raw counts file (*input_ge_module*), how the gene identifiers are encoded (‘*entrezgene_id*’), the metadata file (metadata_ge_module) and the **unquoted name of the column** that contains the groups of interest as the response argument.
+Then, the design should be a formula that expresses how the counts for each gene depend on the variables in the metadata, and finally the colours to represent each sample group.
 The function outputs a plot.

 ``` r
 ge_pca(counts = input_ge_module,